oshaughnessy/sierramountainll/_pages/softball/index.md

 [Rule 7.08(a)(5)(a)](https://www.littleleague.org/app/Rulebook/2/162)
 **Major/Junior Divisions:**<br />
-"Any runner is out when...  the runner fails to keep contact with the base to which that runner is entitled until the ball has been released by the pitcher on the delivery."
+"_Any runner is out when..._  the runner fails to keep contact with the base to which that runner is entitled until **the ball has been released by the pitcher** on the delivery."
 {: .notice--info }